 The Levin Center houses public service and career services programs, and coordinates events ranging from skills training to career panels to social events designed to strengthen our public interest community.
 We strive to create a strong foundation for our students and alumni committed to public interest careers, which includes offering a formal mentoring program to connect them to one another.
 We also oversee a variety of public interest funding programs that tangibly support public interest and public sector students and alumni.

 We organize about a hundred events each school year to address several important goals and serve current students and alumni.
 Such events can be grouped in one of four categories, and each category is denoted by an icon:

 Events in this category introduce students to the wide array of opportunities to serve the public interest.
 We spotlight attorneys working in various substantive areas and workplace settings.

-- Each Fall, we hold several practice overview panels to offer a glimpse into careers in nonprofits, civil governmental agencies, criminal governmental agencies, private public interest law firms, and international practice settings.
+- Each Fall, we hold several lunchtime talks to offer a glimpse into careers in nonprofits, civil governmental agencies, criminal governmental agencies, private public interest law firms, and international practice settings.

 - Employers regularly make recruiting visits to Stanford Law School as well.
 In recent years, attorneys from the ACLU of Northern California, Immigrant Justice Corps, Institute for Justice, California Attorney General, Navy JAG, U.S. Department of Justice, U.S. Department of Housing and Urban Development, and the National Security Agency have spoken on campus.